STMicroelectronics/STM32CubeL0/README.md

 The **STM32CubeL0 MCU Package** projects are directly running on the STM32L0 series boards.
 You can find in each Projects/*Board name* directories a set of software projects (Applications/Demonstration/Examples)

+## Release note

+Details about the content of this release are available in the release note [here](https://htmlpreview.github.io/?https://github.com/STMicroelectronics/STM32CubeL0/blob/master/Release_Notes.html).

 ## Boards available
   * STM32L0